Idiomdrottning’s homepage

 Before there has been any claims, turns are defined by the moves on the board.
 If you’ve made your move and let go, it’s your opponent’s turn.

-During your opponents turn, you can claim the currently lower bulb is yours (which means that the upper bulb belongs to your opponent).
-Starting from and including that turn, turns end by a player flipping the hourglass so that their side is lowest.
+During your opponent’s turn, you can claim the currently lower bulb is yours (which means that the upper bulb belongs to your opponent).
+Just say “I claim the glass”.
+This can happen once per game.

 There can only be one claim made per game.
 So there are gonna be a couple of turns where the hour glass doesn’t belong to anyone and the sand just runs in one direction.
 Then after the claim is when you start flipping it back and forth.

-If, at the start of the game, you can’t agree on which side has the most sand, just have each player claim the bulb that they think has the least, right from the start of the game.
+If, at the start of the game, you can’t agree on which side has the most sand, that’s perfect actually.
+Just have each player claim the bulb that they think has the least, right from the start of the game.